 The National Urban Park Program

-Starting this spring 2022, the City will begin technical assessments and engagement with partners and stakeholders, Indigenous Nations and communities, and other groups about this initiative.
-This work will help the City identify a potential site for the park, evaluate the potential benefits and challenges of a National Urban Park in Edmonton, and understand various perspectives on what such a park could look like.
+Before a decision is made on the creation of a National Urban Park in the Edmonton area, technical work and public engagement will be completed to help identify a potential site for the park, evaluate the potential benefits and challenges of a National Urban Park, and understand various perspectives on what such a park could look like.